 Many platforms, including Nextiva and RingCentral, offer one-to-one and group messaging with rich text, GIFs and emojis, but few efficiently organize conversations, tasks and reminders.
 With RingEX, we like that you can bookmark messages for private viewing or pin them for all team members in the chat.
 Pinned messages may include scheduled events, tasks and attachments.

-We also appreciate that we can add clients to group chats or create a new messaging channel after a meeting to keep partners and teams connected.
-Being able to summarize team chats and view all @mentions on a single page makes it easier to stay on top of important conversations.
+We also appreciate that you can add clients to group chats or create a new messaging channel after a meeting to keep partners and teams connected.
+In our testing, the ability to summarize team chats and view all @mentions on a single page made it noticeably easier to stay on top of important conversations.
+Plus, searching keywords right in the inbox meant the information we needed was always at our fingertips.

-For instance, using HubSpot, your team can listen to voicemails, review faxes and send business SMS messages without switching to the RingEX app.
+For instance, using HubSpot CRM, your team can listen to voicemails, review faxes and send business SMS messages without switching to the RingEX app.
 This can also improve collaboration and communication across your business, especially if you’re interested in streamlining operations.
-RingEX also offers license-free Microsoft Teams integrations for Core users and full private branch exchange (PBX) capabilities for Advanced users.
+RingEX also offers license-free Microsoft Teams integrations for Core users, but we were disappointed that many integrations, like CRM and industry-specific solutions aren’t included with the entry-level plan.

 RingEX’s UC solution meets Health Insurance Portability and Accountability Act (HIPAA) standards.
+It’s also GDPR, PCI and SOC 2 compliant.
 Dynamic end-to-end encryption (E2EE) works on mobile and desktop versions for video, phone and messaging services.
+RingCentral takes security seriously and reps are available to discuss compliance goals for your business.

 Here’s how the business communications plans compare.